-Entry fees are included in tuition fees.
+Entry fees are included in tuition fees for current years 9,10, and 11.
 Should a student wish to be entered for a subject not taught at Abbot's Hill, their parents must be willing to cover the entry fee and any additional costs incurred.